Skip to main content

 Co-Borrower/ Co-Signatory/ Co-Applicant:

 Most education loans ask for a Co-Signer or a Co-Borrower in the loan.
-This is one way of securing the loan.
-Additionally the co-borrower must be an earning member in India.
-It can be one’s parents, spouse, siblings, legal guardian, or other family members, etc. The co-applicant would also be considered as the primary debtor
+This is one way of securing the repayment of the loan.
+The co-borrower must be an earning member in India.
+It can be your parents, spouse, siblings, legal guardian, other family members, etc. The co-applicant would also be considered the primary debtor.

 Secured Loan/ Loan with Collateral: